Huy-DNA/treaflet/ssg/post-input/printf/content.md

 #### The non-variadic version

 I want to prove in this section that the schema in the above diagram can really work.
 Therefore, I want to:
-* Build an additional preprocessor that process the client source code before calling the GNU compiler.
+* Build an additional preprocessor that process the client source code before calling the `g++` compiler.
 * Write a non-variadic `printf` function and compiled it.
 * Write some example client code calling my `printf` implementation, hand it to my preprocessor before compiling.
 It should work and look identical to the real `printf` from the client code's point of view.